-- (1) If the appellee files a brief, then within 10 days after the date your reply brief is due; or - (2) If the appellee does not file a brief, then within 10 days after the due date for the appellee's brief expired.
+- (1) If DMV files a brief, then within 10 days after the date your reply brief is due; or - (2) If DMV does not file a brief, then within 10 days after the due date for DMV's brief expired.

-If the appellee timely requests oral argument, you may not object to the request.16 As long as at least one party makes a timely request, the court will automatically schedule oral argument.
+If DMV timely requests oral argument, you may not object to the request.15 As long as at least one party makes a timely request, the court will automatically schedule oral argument.
 The request must be in writing, but does not need to explain why oral argument is necessary.
 You may use Request and Order (form AP-135) to ask for oral argument.